Book Your Stay With Us

 Solo travelers: If you are traveling alone and have reserved a shared room (double), we will assign a roommate of the same gender.

-The Institute’s nutritionally balanced vegetarian meals are always freshly prepared by our kitchen staff and served with homemade bread.
-When possible, we serve food grown in our organic garden.
-Breakfast consists mainly of hot cereals (cooked grains), homemade yogurt, and fresh fruit.
-Lunch is the main meal of the day; it typically includes rice, legumes (dahl), vegetables (subzi), and salad.
-Supper is light, consisting of soup, salad, a side dish, and fresh fruit.
+Breakfast consists mainly of hot cereals (cooked grains), both dairy and non-dairy, homemade yogurt, and fresh fruit.
+In addition, eggs are served twice a week.
+Lunch, the main meal of the day, typically includes rice, legumes (dahl), vegetables (subzi), homemade yogurt, and salad.
+Supper is light, with soup, salad, a side dish, and fresh fruit.
+On Sundays, a homemade dessert is served at suppertime.

 With the exception of the Guest House, rooms are located in the main building, a former Catholic seminary.
 In the tradition of retreat-style housing, our accommodations are modest, without the interruptions of television, telephone, or radio.